kingtor69/themilongaproject.com/README.md

 npm start
 ```

+### The site is currently being developed on a separate track from the deployed version, which is at `https://themilongaproject.com`.
-### The site will be visible at `https://themilongaproject.com` when it gets closer to done
+The site will be put into continuous development and deployment as it gets further along.

-### intended future development
+### intended future development on the front end
- -   use iFrame for embedding vimeo since none of the npm packages I've tried seem to reliably do everything I want: https://www.google.com/search?q=how+to+use+iframe+in+react&rlz=1C5CHFA_enUS998US998&oq=how+to+use+&aqs=chrome.2.69i57j0i67j35i39j0i512j0i67l2j0i512l4.3514j0j7&sourceid=chrome&ie=UTF-8
  -   a music playlist available to play from navbar

+## BACK END
+A blog component will be added with a CMS to be written by Tor Kingdon using 3rd part comment management.
+There will be at least 3 registered users who can post news stories to the site with the CMS.